-Extract Zillow real estate listings by pasting any Zillow search URL — filters baked into the URL are honored.
-74 output fields including agent contacts, price history, Zestimate, and property details.
-Pay-per-event pricing — only pay for properties enriched.
-Free plan: up to 15 properties per run.
+Extract Zillow listings by pasting your Zillow search URL — filters in the URL are honored automatically.
+70+ output fields per property including agent contacts, price history, Zestimate, and schools.
+Works with search, browse, sold, and single-property URLs.
+Built for real-estate lead generation.

 All notable changes to Zillow URL Search Property Scraper are documented here.